AdobeDocs/commerce-learn.en/help/site-management/integrate-commerce-ajo.md

 # Learn how to integrate Adobe Commerce and Adobe Journey Optimizer

-Learn how you can use the Adobe Commerce AEP Connector to unlock Commerce data and deliver end-to-end, personalized shopper experiences in real time with the help of Adobe Journey Optimizer
+Learn how you can use [Data Connection](https://experienceleague-review.corp.adobe.com/docs/commerce-merchant-services/data-connection/overview.html){target="_blank"} in Adobe Commerce to unlock Commerce data and deliver end-to-end, personalized shopper experiences in real time with the help of Adobe Journey Optimizer.

 ## Who is this video for?